Current Offerings -- Greek Antiquities

 |

-#5304: Magna Graecia - 4th Century BC, Guttus -
+#9758: Magna Graecia - 4th Century BC, Guttus -

-Decorated with RACING BIGA (Two Horse Chariot)" - Completely INTACT
+Decorated with SATYR - Completely INTACT

 !!
 Sharp !!
 Historical Context: This guttus (container for holding oil, usually olive oil) is typical of the designs produced during the 4th century BC in Magna Graecia and the Mediterranean area.
 This is the era of Philip II (Father of Alexander the Great) and Alexander the Great which lead to a unique period of unification of the Mediterranean and Persian worlds.
 The guttus has ribbed sides and is decorated on top with a RACING BIGA (two horse chariot).
 This guttus is about 5-inches tall and 4-inches diameter.
 Please see the picture.
 It is essentially intact with just minor chipping and a repair at the base.
 This guttus is a beautiful and interesting piece.
+The Satyr is portrayed as being strongly built with pug nose.
+They are described as roguish but faint-hearted folk, subversive and dangerous, yet shy.
+They are lovers of wine, women and boys, and are ready for every physical pleasure.

 |